 A Gay Couple City Weekend Dresden – Back to roots: the gay couple visiting Karl’s hometown feels always like a gay travel back in time.
 Not only because of the baroque beauty of Dresden’s architecture monuments like the Zwinger, Castle of Dresden or the uncountable art treasures in the Easter German City.

 Perfect Summer days in Dresden, capital of Saxony

 The weather was simply amazing during our Gay Couple City Trip Dresden although it was during the heat period the last summer with unusually hot temperatures.
 We decided to make the best out of it with doing some cooling activities: sightseeing in cooling churches, a refreshing park walk and the museum of hygiene.
 Of hygiene?

 1. How to travel to Dresden (from Amsterdam)?

 Most of the time you need to change trains by Deutsche Bahn at least once or twice.
-For our summer break 2015, we choose the quickest way of traveling: With Lufthansa from Amsterdam to Frankfurt am Main taking the connecting flight to Dresden.
-All in all a 4-hour journey.
-Thank of the comfortable direct connection to Dresden City Centre by city train, called S-Bahn.
-Departing underneath the airport your ways are really short with an amazing view over the city while riding the train.
+Thanks to the comfortable direct connection to Dresden City Centre by city train, called S-Bahn in about 30 minutes.
+Departing underneath the airport, your ways are really short with an amazing view over the city while riding the train.

 2. When is the perfect time for a Dresden visit?

 When to go to Dresden?
 There is actually no season where you cannot go.
 I prefer the time in summer and winter.
 Why?
 The summertime in Dresden is full of divers, almost weekly celebrations and festivals in and around the city.
 And in wintertime, Dresden turns into a winter wonderland with Germany’s oldest Christmas Market since 1434, the “Dresden Striezelmarkt”.